-In the church, the same as we see it today, all relations have been carefully defined by an accurate study of the proportion: the extent of this is immediately clear.
-There are 2 dominating shapes: square and octagon.
+In today’s church, the much-studied proportions indicate the relations at the base of its construction; the square and octagon are the two dominating shapes.
 “The nave, work of Francesco Talenti, which changed the proportions of Arnolfo’s original drawing by giving more breath to the bays and making them perfectly square in shape, reinforces the cubic sense of space already expressed by the extraordinary width of the arches and by the imposing gallery, which runs through the vaults and stops any impression of verticality” (L. Gori Montanelli).

-While the total length of the church is approx 1/3 more than Santa Croce, the width of the longitudinal part (set by Arnolfo) is more or less the same, although the spaces between the pillars are wider.
-Although the frame itself is of a size still uncommon in thirteenth century churches, the result is that of a complex of equally precise and unified proportions.
-Because of the covering of the vaults, the unification of the space has been defined in a much different way than in the previous Santa Croce church.
+While the total length of the church is about 3 times longer than that of Santa Croce, the width of the longitudinal part (set by Arnolfo) is more or less the same, though the spaces between the pillars are wider.
+The frame itself is an uncommon size for 13th-century churches, yet the overall complex vaunts perfectly harmonious proportions.
+Due to the church's covered vaults, the overall unification of the space had been previously defined differently than that of Santa Croce.